 Székelykeresztúr (Cristuru Secuiesc) is a Székely Hungarian town in Transylvania, in the Székely Land.
-Now it is in Romania.
+It can be found in Romania.
 The River Küküllő is flowing there.

 The place was named after the Holy Cross and it was mentioned first in 1333 as S. Cruce, then in 1459 as Keresthwr, later in 1630: Székely Keresztur.
 However, the settlement used to have an early Christian church built in the Romanesque style in the 11th-12th century.